Our Commitment to Responsible Tourism

 • We actively promote the Leave No Trace philosophy.

-• We actively patrol the street in front of our properties for litter and encourage our staff to pick up any litter they see.
+• We actively patrol the street in front of our properties for litter and encourage our staff to

 • We support environmentally sustainable tourism and have special rates and have negotiated special conditions with local activity providers and attractions for our guests.